Evidlo/remarkable_news/contributing.md

 #### Testing on host machine

-Run `renews.x86` with the `-test` option.
+[Download](https://github.com/evidlo/remarkable_news/releases/latest/download/release.zip) and run `renews.x86` with the `-test` option.
 This disables download cooldown and waiting for WiFi connect.

 Here is an example command which I used for testing while creating the Calvin and Hobbes source:

     ./renews.x86 -output test.png -verbose -url https://www.gocomics.com/random/calvinandhobbes -xpath '//picture[@class="item-comic-image"]/img/@src' -mode fill -scale 0.9 -test

+This outputs to `test.png`.

 #### Usage